google-deepmind/qtqp/README.md

 to the `solve` method via the `linear_solver` argument.
 By default `linear_solver=qtqp.LinearSolver.SCIPY` which uses `scipy.linalg.factorized`.
 QTQP supports several other linear solvers that may be faster or more reliable for your problem.
-The enum `qtqp.LinearSolver` contains options corresponding to the following backend solvers:
+The enum `qtqp.LinearSolver` contains values corresponding to the following backend solvers:

 #### MKL Pardiso: `qtqp.LinearSolver.PARDISO`